Copyright PUTTIN' ON PRODUCTIONS (POPs). All rights reserved.

-1. All students will learn a dance combination and be expected to perform it for the directors in small groups.
+All students will learn a dance combination and be expected to perform it for the directors in small groups.
 All students will also be expected to sing 20-32 bars of a song in the style of the show.
 Dance Audition portion will be first.

 For dance: Comfortable clothing such as leggings, shorts, T-Shirts (please not overly baggy shirts) are ok, but no graphics please., Dance shoes such as jazz shoes, sneakers (f this fits into the style of show), character shoes, etc. No jeans.
 No booty shorts.
 Hair pulled out of face.
 No jewelry- stud earrings are ok.